by J.A. Strawn

 “You are a lot like your mother sometimes.
 She had a feisty side too.
 Didn’t think I’d notice her little rebellions.”
 Bruce leaned back in his chair with a smug look on his face.

 Marcy took a few deep breaths to calm herself, to avoid more of whatever argument she was plowing into with no self-regard.
-She thought back to the joint she made especially for today, sitting on the table right next to the sunglasses she left behind when the weather changed.
+She thought back to the joint she made especially for today, sitting on the table right next to the sunglasses she accidentally left at home when the weather changed.
 She just had to make it through dinner and maybe then she’d call up Bill for a lift home if the buzz didn’t let up.

 “I was thinking of taking some time off.
 Might travel,” Marcy announced.